South Korea votes in tight race on economy and jobs

 Moon, jailed in 1975 when he was a student activist, has attacked Park for being at the "heart" of South Korea's dictatorship and "for living the life of a princess".

-Moon's only political experience was as an aide to former President Roh Moo-hyun, who was his law partner.
+Moon's only political experience was as an aide to former President Roh Moo-hyun, who was his law partner and held office until 2008.

 DUBAI Iranian President Hassan Rouhani will visit Oman and Kuwait on Wednesday, state media reported, in his first visit to the Gulf Arab states since taking power in 2013.